1npo/frigate/docs/manual.md

    1. Set aside any dice you want to keep
    2. Re-roll the remaining dice
    3. Re-roll up to 2 times
-   4. Play your hand by selecting a slot on your scorcard
+   4. Play your hand by selecting a slot on your scorecard
    5. Go to the scoring phase

+Perks can be sold, and active perks can be triggered, at any time during the rolling phase.

 #### Scoring Phase

-A hand ends with the scoring phase.

-Perks can modify the base score or the base multiplier of a scorecard slot, either permanently or while the perk is active.

-- *For example, a perk for the "Aces" slot can add +5 to the sum, or increase its multiplier to 3x.
-This upgrade can either be permanent or only in effect while the perk is in your inventory.*

-Perks can also modify the final score of a scorecard slot.

-- *For example, after calculating the score times the multiplier, the resulting score can be further multiplied by 2x.*

-Scoring happens automatically after playing your hand in the rolling phase:
+Each hand ends with the scoring phase.
+Scoring happens automatically after playing your hand in the rolling phase, in this process:

 1. Apply any perks that modify the slot's base bonus
 2. Apply any perks that modify the slot's base multiplier